Planet Fitness

-Planet Fitness (PFIP LLC) is an American franchisor and operator of fitness centers based in Hampton, New Hampshire.
-The company reports that it has around 2,400 clubs, making it one of the largest fitness club franchises by number of members and locations.
-The franchise has locations in the United States, Canada, Dominican Republic, Panama, Mexico, and Australia.
-It markets itself as a "Judgement Free Zone" that caters to novice and casual gym users, and has faced both praise and criticism for its atmosphere.
-It is reported to be the nation’s fastest growing fitness center franchise.
+Planet Fitness, Inc. is an American franchisor and operator of fitness centers based in Hampton, New Hampshire.
+The company has around 2,600 clubs, making it one of the largest fitness club franchises by number of members and locations.
+The franchise has locations in the United States, Canada, Dominican Republic, Panama, Mexico, Spain and Australia.
+It markets itself as a "Judgement Free Zone" that caters to novice and casual gym users.

 History

-In 1992, Planet Fitness founders, Michael and Marc Grondahl acquired a struggling Gold's Gym franchise in Dover, New Hampshire.
-They eventually closed that original location, opened a gym called Coastal Fitness and brought on a third partner, current CEO Chris Rondeau.
+In 1992, Planet Fitness founders Michael and Marc Grondahl acquired a struggling Gold's Gym franchise in Dover, New Hampshire.
+They eventually closed that original location, opened a gym called Coastal Fitness and brought on a third partner, former CEO Chris Rondeau.
 In 2002, they purchased the rights to the name Planet Fitness from Rick Berks and renamed their franchise.

 Berks had started his own Planet Fitness gym in 1993 in Sunrise, Florida, and eventually expanded it to three clubs, along with a Gold's Gym franchise.
-Berks had been catering to the bodybuilding culture in his Gold's Gym.
-"I decided I didn't want to deal with that crowd, so that's when I opened the original Planet Fitness club in Sunrise, Florida, in 1993."
-The name came from his daughter's school project, "Fitness Planet".
-The new model was an effort to provide a fitness hub for everyday people.
-Berks later went on to open the first Youfit Health Club in St. Petersburg, Florida.

-Rondeau and the Grondahls recognized that there was a greater opportunity to serve a much larger segment of the population if they changed the gym environment, both in attitude and format, by creating a non-intimidating, low-cost model.
-Planet Fitness became known as the "Judgement Free Zone", aimed more at the average user than the bodybuilder type of fitness enthusiast.
-They also dramatically reduced prices to compete against better-known brands.
-This low-cost business model focuses on the needs of occasional or first-time health club members, rather than more experienced members, and depends on many members rarely showing up.
-According to a Planet Money episode from 2014, "half of the Planet Fitness members don't ever go to their gyms."
-In 2003, Planet Fitness opened its first franchised location in Florida, with Eric Dore and Shane McGuiness.
+The company name was derived from his daughter's school project, which was titled "Fitness Planet".